Legendrian knots and constructible sheaves: Different views of a Legendrian invariant

-is the {\em identity} of $F^{\bullet}(R_1)$. \item[(4)] If $N,S,E,W$ are the regions surrounding a crossing, (named for the cardinal directions--- since a front diagram can have no vertical tangent line, $N$ and $S$, and therefore also $E$ and $W$, are unambiguous) then the square
+is the {\em identity} of $F^{\bullet}(R_1)$. \item[(4)] If $N,S,E,W$ are the regions surrounding a crossing, (named for the cardinal directions--- since as stated in Section \ref{sec:frontprojection}, a front diagram can have no vertical tangent line, $N$ and $S$, and therefore also $E$ and $W$, are unambiguous) then the square

 commutes. \end{enumerate}

 We say that a legible diagram obeys the \emph{crossing condition} if furthermore:

 \begin{enumerate}